If you’re planning a road trip in the UK, here are some of the essentials you need to pack for your trip

 The weather in the UK is notoriously changeable.
 So even if the weather forecast looks good for your roadtrip, it’s best to make sure that you have a waterproof jacket and some sturdy shoes packed.

 With all of the gorgeous places to explore on foot, it would be a shame to miss out if the opportunity for a walk presents itself.
 And if the worst happens and your car breaks down, you’ll be glad that you have some proper shoes to walk in!

 And while you’re packing your rainy day gear, it’s worth throwing an umbrella in the boot as well!

 Hand sanitiser and masks

 This is a new addition to my list of essentials for road trips.
-Until recently I would never have thought to pack these items, but in the Covid-19 era we all need to make sure that we have plenty of hand sanitiser and a good supply of masks.
+Until recently I would never have thought to pack these items, but in the Covid-19 era we all need to make sure that we have hand sanitiser and disposable face masks as well.

 First Aid Kit

 Make sure that you have a basic first aid kit with you to cover any minor accidents that might happen.